-When in range, a fighter will step out of his stance and stomp his opponent's left foot with his right, hold it there and punch.
-(When both fighters are orthodox or southpaw).
+When in range, a fighter will step out of his stance and stomp his opponent’s foot long enough to take uncoil a punch or two, all while impairing his foe’s rhythm and ability to move out of harm’s way.

 The trick works best when one fighter is orthodox and the other a southpaw because a fighter can more easily step on his opponent’s lead foot.

 The rules of boxing vary from jurisdiction to jurisdiction and the legality of foot-stomping is highly subjective.
 Some say it’s illegal but I’ve never seen a fighter warned for foot-stomping and there’s no rule that clearly states it’s illegal.
 Moreover, when orthodox fighters face southpaws accidental foot-stomping is not uncommon due to the position of the fighters’ lead foot.